2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 All five 2002 state quarters share an identical obverse design.
 The coin features a left-facing portrait of President George Washington, originally designed by sculptor John Flanagan in 1932.

-For the 50 State Quarters Program, the portrait was slightly reduced in size to accommodate additional inscriptions that were previously on the reverse.
+For the 50 State Quarters Program, the portrait was slightly reduced in size to accommodate additional inscriptions that were previously placed on the reverse.
 The modification was executed by U.S. Mint sculptor-engraver William Cousins.

-The mint mark (P for Philadelphia, D for Denver, or S for San Francisco) is located to the right of Washington’s ribbon.
+The mint mark—P for Philadelphia, D for Denver, or S for San Francisco—is located to the right of Washington’s ribbon.
 The designer’s initials “JF” for John Flanagan appear on the truncation of Washington’s neck.

 The Reverse Of The 2002 Quarter

 Each reverse design was developed through collaboration between the U.S. Treasury and the respective state governors.
-All five reverses include the state name, statehood year, mintage year “2002”, and the motto “E PLURIBUS UNUM”.
+All five reverses include the state name, statehood year, mintage year “2002”, and the motto “E PLURIBUS UNUM.”

-Other Features Of The 2002 Quarter
+Other Physical Features of the 2002 Quarter

 Also Read: Washington Quarter Value (1932-1998)

-2002 Quarter Mintage & Survival Data
+2002 Quarter Value and Mintage & Survival Data

 2002 Quarter Mintage & Survival Chart